Updated May 2017

 Top Pick for Hot Weather

-We would be amiss to not somehow award the Deuter Air EXP 10
+We would be amiss to not somehow award the Deuter Compact

 for its fantastic chimney-like heat dispersion.
-Though all of the packs boast some revolutionary hot weather antidote, the Air system without a doubt did the best job in making your back feel free.
-With a few inches of separation from the pack itself, not only did we sweat less, therefore, needing less water, we also had cooler water!
+Though all of the packs boast some revolutionary hot weather antidote, the Air system without a doubt does the best job in making your back feel free.
+With a few inches of separation from the pack itself, not only do we sweat less, therefore, needing less water, we also have cooler water!
 If the only thing on your list is day hiking desert canyons in the summer, this could be the difference between making your goals or not.